-We adopt the SDN approach to build an architecture that can host multiple IoT protocols, while having the functional components to deploy them on demand according to the application requirements, and configuring them in real time to respond to dynamic network conditions.
-MINOS follows a modular architecture, and its planes serve as further experimentation place holders.
+This paper presents the MINOS platform, a multi-protocol SDN facility, implementing service-awareness as a feature which amplifies the cardinal role of IoT technology.
+It stands between revolutionary approaches fully exploiting the SDN paradigm to provide centralized control, and evolutionary ones, which enhance IoT-oriented mechanisms with SDN-inspired functionalities to keep their pros, while moderating their inabilities in terms of elasticity, heterogeneity, and mobility.
+We adopt the SDN approach to build an architecture which can host multiple IoT protocols, while having the functional components to deploy them on-demand according to the application requirements, and configuring them in real-time responding to dynamic network conditions.
+MINOS follows a modular architecture and its planes serve as further experimentation place-holders.